romzorus/karnaboo/README.md

 cargo build --release
 ```

-Now your executable is in `target/release`.
-You can grab the file, place it anywhere and juste execute it with `./karnaboo-agent` (with the appropriate arguments) or you can just stick to Rust and use `cargo run -- [arguments]`in the `karnaboo/karnaboo-agent` folder.
+Now your executable **karnaboo-agent** is in the `target/release` folder.
+You can grab the file, place it anywhere and juste execute it with `./karnaboo-agent [arguments]` or you can just stick to Rust and use `cargo run -- [arguments]`in the `karnaboo/karnaboo-agent` folder.

 ## Usage